thunder-project/thunder/README.md

 pip install thunder-python[all]
 ```

-This will additionally install the latest versions of `thunder-regression`, `thunder-registration`, and `thunder-factoriation`.
+This will additionally install `thunder-regression`, `thunder-registration`, and `thunder-factoriation`.

 ## example